Lallapallooza/gpt.rs/docs/backend.md

   - `Operand::Literal(TensorLiteral)` (an inline constant operand).

-Note: some backends (including the current reference CPU backend) only support tensor outputs and do not execute tuple-typed values yet.
+Note: some backends (including the current reference CPU backend) only support tensor outputs and may not execute tuple-typed values yet.

 ### Negative axes